syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 The **AutoFormat** Class can be used to customize the styles or theme applied to the exported grid.
-With the autoFormat class, the user may provide required color to the grid content, altrow background or as the border color.
+With the autoFormat class, the user may provide required color to the grid content, altrow background or border color.

 The customized theme will be applied to the grid only when the selected theme is either “none” or ExportTheme.None.